Push-forwards for Witt groups of schemes: Introduction

-Besides this article (and its precursors \cite{Calmes04_pre}, \cite{Calmes06_pre} which only studied the case of regular schemes) there are already several articles available on the subject.
+Besides this article and its precursors on regular schemes \cite{Calmes04_pre} and \cite{Calmes06_pre}, there are already several articles available on the construction of push-forwards in special cases.
 In \cite{Gille03c}, Gille defined push-forwards along finite morphisms in the affine case.
-His approach is quite elementary in the sense that he uses direct computations (involving explicit injective resolutions, etc.), which is useful to get a hand on concrete forms.
-In \cite{Nenashev07} and \cite{Nenashev07_pre}, Nenashev adapts the oriented cohomology techniques of Panin and Smirnov to the (non-oriented) case of locally free Witt groups.
+His approach is quite elementary in the sense that he uses direct computations involving explicit injective resolutions etc. It is useful to get a hand on concrete forms.
+In \cite{Nenashev07} and \cite{Nenashev09}, Nenashev adapts the oriented cohomology techniques of Panin and Smirnov to the non-oriented case of locally free Witt groups.
 He thus obtains push-forwards along projective morphisms between smooth quasi-projective varieties over fields.
-Still another approach using stable ${\bbA}^1$-representability of Wit groups can be found in \cite{Hornbostel07}.
-(We understand that there is also some unpublished work of C. Walter on this subject.)
-Our approach is different: it uses derived functors and Grothendieck duality, so the dualities that appear are canonical and do not depend on choices as the other constructions mentioned above.
+Still another approach using stable ${\bbA}^1$-representability of Witt groups can be found in \cite{Hornbostel07}.
+We understand that there is also some unpublished work of C. Walter on this subject.
+Our approach is different, and it applies to a much larger class of situations: it uses derived functors and Grothendieck duality, so the dualities that appear are canonical and do not depend on choices as the other constructions mentioned above.
 If necessary, choices can be made in order to compare our constructions with others in the special cases where the latter are defined.
-Our abstract approach is very useful to prove computational properties such as base change in a simple and conceptual way, and we furthermore obtain the greater generality of singular schemes.
-An example of how those properties can be used for very concrete computations can be found in the computation of Balmer and the first author of the Witt group of Grassmann varieties (see \cite{Balmer07_pre}).
+Fundamental properties such as base change are proved in a simple and conceptual way, and we furthermore obtain the full generality of singular schemes.
+An example of how those properties can be used for very concrete computations can be found in the computation of Balmer and the first author of the Witt group of Grassmann varieties \cite{Balmer07_pre}.

-Witt groups are defined for triangulated categories $\cC$ equipped with a duality, \ie{} with a contravariant endofunctor $D$ on $\cC$ together with a bidual isomorphism of functors $Id \to D^2=D \circ D$ satisfying $D(\bid_A) \circ \bid_{DA}=Id_{DA}$ for all objects $A$ of $\cC$.
-A morphism between Witt groups is naturally induced by an exact functor $F:\cC_1 \to \cC_2$ (both triangulated categories with dualities resp. $(D_1,\bid_1)$ and $(D_2,\bid_2)$) equipped with a morphism of exact functors $\phi:FD_1 \to D_2 F$ which explains how $F$ ``commutes" with the dualities.
-This morphism $\phi$ should make the diagram